jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 The in-wallet escrow provides some clear UX benefits:

-* Users can treat their Safenet wallet as their primary spending wallet, using it even for non-safenet transactions (like buying an NFT on opensea).
+* Users can treat their Safenet wallet as their primary spending wallet, using it even for non-safenet transactions (like buying an NFT on OpenSea).
 One caveat is that the processor must co-sign all spending transactions from this wallet.
-If the processor experiences an outage, all funds will be frozen until the processor comes back up (or the user goes through the non-cosigned withdrawal flow).
+If the processor experiences an outage, all funds will be frozen until the processor comes back up (or the user goes through the non-co-signed withdrawal flow).
 * Users can see all their Safenet funds using a normal wallet app.
 While it is _also_ possible for a wallet app to display the funds in an _external_ smart contract, gathering the data is complex because your wallet must locate the external accounts.
 * Users don't have to remember to pull excess funds back into their wallet (the funds never leave your wallet until they are redeemed by the processor).

-From a security perspective, while it certainly _feels_ safer to keep the funds in your wallet, the risk is theoretically the same in both approaches.
+From a security prescriptive, while it certainly _feels_ safer to keep the funds in your wallet, the risk is theoretically the same in both approaches.
 At the end of the day, there's a smart contract which manages the escrow, and your ability to get those funds back is dictated by the logic of that smart contract.

 Coupling the protocol to smart contract wallets could also be limiting in some ways.
 Extending these protocols beyond EVM is already difficult, and coupling the protocol to smart contract wallets adds more some complexity when expanding beyond EVM (every chain needs smart contract wallets that support the Safenet primitives).

 The decision to leverage smart contract wallets also means that the success of Safenet hinges on the adoption of smart contract wallets.
 The long-term prospects of smart contract wallets look good.
 The Ethereum ecosystem [plans to move completely to smart wallets in the future](https://x.com/VitalikButerin/status/1674032447531495426).
 However, most users today still transact on-chain using traditional wallets, which could create some early barriers to adoption.
-EIP-7702 aims to reduce the barrier of entry for smart contract wallets, but unfortunately, EIP-7702 wallets cannot be used with Safenet and will not help with adoption in this case.
+EIP-7702 aims to reduce the barrier to entry for smart contract wallets, but unfortunately, EIP-7702 wallets cannot be used with Safenet and will not help with adoption in this case.

-_EIP-7702 wallets have an admin key (owned by the user) which have god-like permissions on the wallet.
+_EIP-7702 wallets have an admin key (owned by the user) which has god-like permissions on the wallet.
 These permissions would allow the user to extract the locked funds._